 Housing costs in White House Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White House Station is a decidedly white-collar town, with fully 85.80% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White House Station is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, White House Station is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in White House Station who work in management occupations (22.88%), office and administrative support (15.38%), and teaching (12.43%).
+There are especially a lot of people living in White House Station who work in management occupations (19.67%), teaching (12.96%), and personal care services (9.16%).

-Overall, White House Station’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+White House Station’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, White House Station doesn't have a public transportation system that people use to get to and from their jobs every day.
+White House Station is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in White House Station is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.